Turkey suspends trial of Saudi suspects in Khashoggi killing

 ISTANBUL (AP) — A Turkish court ruled Thursday to suspend the trial in absentia of 26 Saudis accused in the gruesome killing of Washington Post columnist Jamal Khashoggi and for the case to be transferred to Saudi Arabia.

-Kaghoggi, a United States resident who wrote for the Washington Post, was killed on Oct.
+Kaghoggi, a United States resident who wrote critically about Saudi Crown Prince Prince Mohammed bin Salman, was killed on Oct.
 2, 2018, at the Saudi Consulate in Istanbul, where he had gone for an appointment to collect documents required for him to marry his Turkish fiancee, Hatice Cengiz.
 He never emerged from the building.

-The court’s decision comes despite warnings from human rights groups that turning the case over to the kingdom would lead to a cover up of the killing which has cast suspicion on Saudi Crown Prince Mohammed bin Salman.

-It also comes as Turkey, which is in the throes of an economic downturn, has been trying to repair its troubled relationship with Saudi Arabia and an array of other countries in its region.
-Some media reports have claimed that Riyadh has made improved relations conditional on Turkey dropping the case against the Saudis.

-Turkish officials alleged that Khashoggi, who wrote critically about the crown prince, was killed and then dismembered with a bone saw inside the consulate by a team of Saudi agents sent to Istanbul.
+Turkish officials alleged that Khashoggi was killed and then dismembered with a bone saw inside the consulate by a team of Saudi agents sent to Istanbul.
 The group included a forensic doctor, intelligence and security officers and individuals who worked for the crown prince’s office.
 His remains have not been found.

+The Istanbul court’s decision comes despite warnings from human rights groups that turning the case over to the kingdom would lead to a cover up of the killing which has cast suspicion on the crown prince.

+It also comes as Turkey, which is in the throes of a deep economic downturn, has been trying to repair its troubled relationship with Saudi Arabia and an array of other countries in its region.
+Some media reports have claimed that Riyadh has made improved relations conditional on Turkey dropping the case against the Saudis.

+The move would pave the way to a resolution of tensions between the two regional heavyweights since the 2011 Arab Spring, including Turkey’s support to Islamist movements like the Muslim Brotherhood, which Riyadh considers a terrorist group.
+Turkey also sided with Qatar in a diplomatic dispute that saw Doha boycotted by Bahrain, Egypt, Saudi Arabia and the United Arab Emirates.

-Last week, the prosecutor in the case recommended that the case be transferred to the kingdom, arguing that the trial in Turkey would remain inconclusive.
+Last week, the prosecutor in the case recommended that it be transferred to the kingdom, arguing that the trial in Turkey would remain inconclusive.
 Turkey’s justice minister supported the recommendation, adding that the trial in Turkey would resume if the Turkish court is not satisfied with the outcome of proceedings in the kingdom.
 It was not clear however, if Saudi Arabia, which has already put some of the defendants on trial behind closed door, would open a new trial.

-The court ruled to halt the trial in line with the Justice Ministry’s “postitive opinion,” the private DHA news agency reported.
+The court ruled to halt the trial in line with the Justice Ministry’s “positive opinion,” the private DHA news agency reported.

 Human rights advocates had urged Turkey not to transfer the case to Saudi Arabia.